 The Graduate College has explicit residence requirements that must be satisfied in order to obtain the MCS.
 Of the minimum 32 semester hours required for the degree, at least 24 semester hours must be completed after admission to a UI graduate program.
 Various forms of extramural registration may qualify toward fulfillment of the aforementioned 24 semester hours residence requirement.
-See the Manual of Rules and Regulations of the Graduate College, Section X (D), and Section II (G).
+See the Manual of Rules and Regulations | Graduate College - The University of Iowa (uiowa.edu).